Posted on Saturday 03 April 2021

 The pandemic has taken a toll on us all: physically, emotionally, and financially.
 Small businesses, employees, and self-employed individuals are all under a huge amount of financial pressure to stay afloat through closures, restrictions, and general uneasiness about how the economy will recover.

 Thankfully, if you were eligible for CERB (Canada Emergency Recovery Benefits), you were able to soften the blow with $2,000 for a four-week period.
 But what happens after CERB?
 If you aren’t able to return to work (or if your employment has shifted dramatically in the wake of COVID), what other options are available to you?
+You can always get same day loans in Canada, but you eventually have to pay them back too right?

 Whether you are an employee, self-employed, or a business owner, there are plenty of programs and alternative solutions to consider once the CERB runs out.
 In the sections below, we’ll outline some key steps that you can take to help guide you through life after CERB.
 Also remember, on some CERB related benefits, you might need to pay back some through taxes.
 Just something to keep in mind.